 The incredibly colorful and cheery graphics are very immediately noticeable when first starting this game up, yet another example of a title released in the fading years of the NES and made the most of its evolved capabilities.
 Panic Restaurant has a sort of overall pastel palette with light yellows and blues predominantly floating about the first level and a generally calming appearance throughout the rest of the game.
-The enemies all seem as if they wandered out of an old-timey Warner Bros toon, and the game does feel as if it was meant to appeal to a younger audience.
+The enemies all seem as if they wandered out of an old-timey Warner Bros. cartoon, and the game does feel as if it was meant to appeal to a younger audience.
 It is regardless enjoyable for all ages, not dissimilar to how the Kirby series can be appreciated by anyone young or old.
-You'd probably expect the soundtrack to match the cartoonish style, and you would be correct with a mostly bouncy and upbeat set of tunes which all fit their appropriate stages.
-There's nothing incredibly memorable in the audio files that you'll be humming after you've played enough, but there's nothing offensive either that will leave a bad taste in your brain.
+The soundtrack matches the cartoonish style, with a mostly bouncy and upbeat set of tunes which all fit their appropriate stages.

-The main goal of each level is to smash or avoid all the malevolent munchables roaming about and fry the hash of the stage boss.
-Cookie's primary weapon is the tried-and-true frying pan, which is quick but has a pretty darn short range.
-It's always there if you don't have any of the other four weapons, all of which beef up your power significantly.
+Cookie’s primary weapon is the tried-and-true frying pan, which is quick but has a pretty darn short range.
+It’s always there if you don’t have any of the other four weapons, all of which beef up your power significantly.
 The most common power-up is the spoon, which is unrealistically larger than the pan and doubles your attack range.
-You can also pick up dishes which come in potentially unlimited supply and are thrown in an arc, having more range than the pan or the spoon and can potentially hit enemies below you if you aim it just right.
+You can also pick up dishes which come in potentially unlimited supply and are thrown in an arc, having more range than the pan or the spoon and can hit enemies below you if you aim it just right.